 The defect life cycle can define different phases of the bug, or it can also define the journey of the bug.
 The different phases are as follows:

-New: This is the first phase of Defect when it is detected by the tester and yet to be validated.
+New: This is the first phase of Defect when it is detected by the tester and yet been validated.

 Active: The defect is addressed by the developer and investigated by the developer.